HL7/cqf-measures/input/pages/composite-measures.md

 Snippet 24: Formal criteria for a patient-based All-or-nothing composite measure

 Consider this example of a composite that includes a breast cancer screening measure and a colorectal cancer screening measure.
 For an individual that is male, they are only eligible for the colorectal cancer screening measure, so the fact that they do not appear in the denominator or numerator of the breast cancer screening measure should not remove them from the numerator of the composite measure.
 Note that this approach is using component measures where the improvement notation for the component is that an increase in the score represents an improvement.
 If the improvement notation is decreasing for a component, its population criteria would be reversed (i.e. the absence of a patient in the component numerator would represent fulfillment).
+This will be shown in [Section 5.5](#improvement-notation) below.

 *Note that `implies` is a logical operator within CQL.
 "X implies Y" roughly translates to narrative text as "if X is true, then Y must be as well"